jared-hughes/DesmosText/spec/Item.md

     - `slider`: slider bounds as an interval, such as `slider: [0:5:1]`
     - `cdf`: integration bounds as an interval, such as `cdf: [1:8]`
     - `regression: {a: 0.01, b: 47}` How to handle regressionParameters ???
+    - `screen reader label:` description of clickable object, as a string
+    - `clickable rules:` list of enabled clickable object rules (requires clickable rules enabled)
+    - `disabled clickable rules:` list of clickable object rules (note `disabled` is default, so no mention in the graph state)
+    - (for images) `name:` string
+    - (for simulations) `fps:` fps as a math_expr

   - A key, followed by an equals sign (`=`), followed by a math expression value